nebev/docker-compose-viz/README.md

 }
 ```

+`composePath` can also be an array of docker-compose files.
+If you have multiple files with the same service name, order matters and the later file service definitions will overwrite those specified earlier.

 ## Contributing

 This project was written in a day.
 It's probably full of terrible bugs and gross inefficiencies.
 But *you* can help!